How to Keep Flies Away From the Home (2023 Update)

 Not only are flies an annoying nuisance, but they can actually carry bacteria and potentially be dangerous to humans, facilitating food poisoning and sometimes even respiratory infections.

 Looking for effective ways to get rid of flies is a necessary quest!
-Check out the methods below to turn your home into a no-flies zone at all times.
+Check out these natural methods below to ensure you keep flies away from your home.

 Before we talk about techniques to repel flies, it’s worth knowing a few common sense good practices that can help to prevent the breeding and growth of flies in the first place.